Social Media Trends 2020: How Your Brand Should Adapt

 The biggest players are already jumping in on this trend.
 Spotify and Netflix are trailblazing the path with creative social ads that are both personalized and entertaining, rather than just cookie-cutter banner ads weaved into a news feed.
 The primary goal is to generate user discussion and engagement, and not just “broadcast” an ad at an audience with no personalization.

-4. Messaging takes over
+4. Messaging is taking over

-Messaging apps are no newcomer to the social scene.
+Messaging apps are no newcomers to the social scene.
 The top messaging apps—Facebook Messenger, WhatsApp, WeChat, QQ, and Skype—combined for nearly 5 billion monthly active users at the end of last year.
 That total surpasses that of the total the traditional social networks have globally.
 According to Digital News Report, users are spending more time on messaging and less time sharing news on social.
 And as this shift from public to private spaces is occurring, so is the shift in consumer expectations.

 A survey of 6,000 people globally discovered that 9 out of 10 consumers would like to use messaging to communicate with businesses.
 In the U.S. alone, messaging is already the most preferred customer service channel.
 In a 2018 survey of 8,000 people conducted by Facebook, 69 percent of respondents said that directly messaging with a company helps them feel more confident about the brand.
 Mastercard is doing a fantastic job with this with their Facebook Messenger bot.